 Bingham City Cemetery update:

-The covered pavilion has been installed.
+The covered pavilion is under construction.
 Here is a photo-

 The interior plans are done.
 See architectural plans below: